 In this section you will find Heritage Fair guidelines and resource materials to help your students create their own Heritage Fair project.
+Materials for the next Heritage Fair (May 2018) will be developed closer to the date.

 Examples of previous resource packages: